 Pete Gober, USFWS National Black-footed Ferret Conservation Center

-Workshops will take place throughout 2020-2021.
-A report will be produced from each workshop, posted online, and sent to our BFF distribution list.
-A final report with priority findings and recommendations will be sent to USFWS and stakeholders in January 2021.
+Virtual workshops will take place throughout 2021.
+A report will be produced from each workshop, posted online, and also sent to our BFF distribution list.
+A final report with priority findings and recommendations will be sent to USFWS and stakeholders in January 2022.
 To join the BFF distribution list or to submit comments and questions about the reports and workshops, please fill out the Contact Form below.